 by Holly Overton

-With pretty bays and year-round sunshine Rhodes is a popular superyacht stop-off.
+Pretty bays and year-round sunshine make Rhodes a popular superyacht stop-off.
 Holly Overton steps ashore to discover how the island’s wilder south side is undergoing a luxury eco-revolution.

 This paints a rather idyllic picture of Rhodes that’s a far cry from its party town reputation.
 Your mind might wander to the boozy streets of Falaraki with partygoers spilling out from crowded bars every which way.
 But Helios’s untainted island can still be found in the less-trodden south.
 Superyacht visitors seeking solitude should head down the coastline where the landscape turns much wilder, with rolling hills clad in pines and cypresses, prickly pear cacti sprouting at the roadside, and a smattering of small fishing villages.